couchbase/docs-operator/adminConsoleAccess.md

-## Accessing the Administration Console
+## Accessing the Couchbase Web Console

 The administration console can be accessed by enabling the ```exposeAdminConsole``` setting within the Couchbase clusters YAML spec, for example:
 ```yaml